 There are three concerts of world premieres, plus various salon night concerts and showcase performances.
 Last year, we had three salon nights and four showcases for a total of 10 live streamed shows!
-We also produced two Colortunes events (interactive graphic score and storytelling programs for children and families) and participated in Lisa Bielawa’s Broadcast from Home project for several weeks.
+We also produced two Colortunes events (interactive graphic score and storytelling programs for children and families) and participated in a live performance experience with Lisa Bielawa and the Broadcast from Here radio station.

 Great question!
 We encourage you to apply as a composer/performer – all applications will be considered for the joint track, as well as for composer and performer tracks separately, offering the most flexibility.

 Participants of the 2022 festival are required to show proof of complete vaccination in order to attend.
 We will also require a negative test within 48 hours of arrival on the UW Parkside campus.
 Masks will be worn indoors at all times, with the exception of wind players and vocalists in the rehearsal space, where social distancing in larger rehearsal rooms will be enforced.
 COVID-19 rapid testing will be readily available on campus.
 As in previous years, we will continue to provide isolation rooms for any participants showing signs of illness.
 Festival workshops will be recorded and readily available on the Digital Edition for up to a year, so participants will be able to access any content that they may have missed in-person, for any reason.

 Yes!
 All festival workshops will be recorded and archived on the Digital Edition platform.
 Fresh Inc participants will have access to the Digital Edition for a full year following the festival.
 We will also continue to hang out on the Fresh Inc Discord for all kinds of virtual shenanigans, both during the festival (and beyond!)